MarcoIeni/release-plz/docs/src/config.md

 #### The `semver_check` field

-With this field, you can tell release-plz when to run [cargo-semver-checks]:
+With this field, you can tell release-plz to run [cargo-semver-checks] to check API breaking changes of your package:

-- If `false`, never run it.
+- If `true`, run it. *(Default)*.
-- If `true`, always run it.
+- If `false`, don't run it.

-- If unspecified, run it if the package is a library. *(Default)*.
+Note that [cargo-semver-checks] only works with packages containing a library.

 This field can be overridden in the [`[package]`](#the-package-section) section.